Federal judge rules against Texas request to end 'Dreamers' programme

 The states also argued that the DACA programme flouts the will of Congress because it was created without congressional action.

-Civil rights organisations, businesses and universities had intervened in the Texas case to protect DACA.
+Civil rights organizations, businesses and universities had filed friend of the court briefs in the Texas case to protect DACA.

-They argued that the states had failed to provide convincing evidence that DACA hurts their coffers and that by authorising DACA recipients to work their states would get more tax revenue.
+They argued that the states had failed to provide convincing evidence that DACA hurts their coffers and that by authorizing DACA recipients to work their states would get more tax revenue.

 Hanen, who was appointed by Republican U.S. President George W. Bush, issued a second order on Friday giving Texas permission to appeal his ruling.